huzaifa765/BaseTip/README.md

 - No platform fees — 100% to builder
 - Instant settlement onchain
 - Permanent tip history on BaseScan
+- ## Tipping Etiquette

+- Tip for quality work
+- Tip for helpful content
+- Tip for open source contributions
+- Any amount is appreciated
 ---

 ## 📄 License